 We’ve created this handy area for parents and pupils below to see all the most up-to-date information from both the school, the local authority and the UK Government, which will be updated regularly to provide a comprehensive guide to all the latest information.

-Please click here for updates on the latest COVID requirements for school and click here to view our January Risk Assessments.
+Please click here for updates on the latest COVID requirements for schools.

-From Monday 17th January, people will be able to leave isolation after 5 full days if they test negative on both day 5 and day 6 and do not have a temperature.
-For example, if your child tests negative on the morning of day 5 and the morning of day 6, they can return to school immediately on day 6.
+From Monday 17th January, people will be able to leave isolation after 5 full days from when symptoms begin or a test has been taken.
+If they test negative on both day 5 and day 6 and do not have a temperature, for example, if your child tests negative on the morning of day 5 and the morning of day 6, they can return to school immediately on day 6.
 If your child tests positive from a lateral flow test then we will require an image of the LFD positive result and the NHS self isolation message reported via the app or email.
 We will also need evidence of the negative LFD test results if they are to end their self isolation period on day 6.
 However, if your child has symptoms of Covid 19 then they will need to go and get a PCR test and again report the results of this in the normal way to us.